vnoitkumar/blog/content/posts/2021-05-02-where-were-you.md

 ---
 template: post
-title: WHERE WERE YOU
+title: WHERE WERE YOU?
-slug: where-were-you
+slug: where-were-you-
-draft: true
+draft: false
 date: 2021-05-02T14:35:35.206Z
 description: Stanley submits a poem on Anger "Prompt", also featured on Margao Book club weekly Poems